The Legendrian knot complement problem: A contact Rolfsen twist and counterexamples to the Legendrian link exterior problem

 Two Dehn twists cancel each other and one gets the open book in the bottom right corner of Figure~\ref{fig:rolfsenproofneu}.
 That open book represents the surgery diagram of the once stabilized Legendrian link $L$ shown in the bottom left corner of Figure~\ref{fig:rolfsenproofneu}.

 Observe also that the topological surgery coefficients of $L$ change exactly as prescribed by the topological Rolfsen twists. \end{proof}

-\begin{ex} [Counterexamples to the Legendrian Link Complement Problem] \\ With this contact Rolfsen twist one can give counterexamples to the Legendrian Link Complement Problem.
+\begin{ex} [Counterexamples to the Legendrian link exterior problem] With this contact Rolfsen twist, one can give counterexamples to the Legendrian link exterior problem.
 But it is not as easy as in the topological setting.
 The main point there was that the new glued-in solid tori is again a tubular neighborhood of the spine of this torus.
 This is not the case in the contact setting.

 To see this, consider a Legendrian knot $K$ in a contact $3$-manifold $(M,\xi)$ and the result of contact surgery along this knot $(M_K(r),\xi_K(r))$.
 Then the slope of the new glued-in solid torus is $r$.
 But if this new glued-in solid torus would be the standard neighborhood of a Legendrian knot then the slope would be of the form $\lambda+n\mu$.
 So for general $r$ this is not the case.